Percival Molson Memorial Stadium: Renovation

 Molson Stadium has been renovated and expanded, adding nearly 5,000 seats in time for the 2010 CFL season.
 The project to see the smallest CFL stadium increase to a seating capacity of 25,012 cost $29.4 million.

 Eleven rows were removed from the south side of the stadium to construct a second tier and add the majority of the new seats, about 3,800.
 Also, temporary bleachers in the east end-zone were replaced with 1,500 permanent seats, a new section was added to the northeast corner, and 19 new private suites were constructed.
 The cost of the renovations were shared by the Quebec government ($19.3 million), the city of Montreal ($4 million), and Robert Wetenhall, the Alouettes' owner ($6,023,935).

 Layout

 Because the playing surface is surrounded by a running track, the full 65-yard width and 20-yard length of the end zones is not available at the two end lines.
 However, the full width is available for more than half of each end zone, with the only missing pieces being the relatively small bits off the corners.
 Since the 2014 CFL season, it is the only stadium in the CFL to cut the corners on the end zones after Edmonton's Commonwealth Stadium was able to square off its end zones after removal of the running track.
+The full width of the end zones will become available for CFL games in 2027, when the league shortens its field length from a total of 150 yards to 130 yards (100-yard field with 15-yard end zones) while maintaining its 65-yard width.